padurean/padurean.github.io/_src/_posts/_rendered/2020-07-28-interface-implementations-with-injectable-definitions-in-go.md

 # <span class="green">&#9730;</span> Solution

-Abstracting function(alitie)s away through interfaces who's implementations have exported fields of type `func` that are counterparts for each function exposed by the interface, so that all that the definitions of the interface methods have to do is to delegate to these functions stored as fields.
+Abstracting function(alitie)s away through interfaces whose implementations have exported fields of type `func` that are counterparts for each function exposed by the interface, so that all that the definitions of the interface methods have to do is to delegate to these functions stored as fields.